Amit-Khati/js-playground/README.md

 📚 Notes
 This repository is a snapshot of my learning journey in JavaScript.

-Most of the inital projects are my learnings from the youtuber TECH WITH TIM.
+Most of the inital projects are my learnings from the youtuber _TECH WITH TIM_.